garrettpyke/garrettpyke/README.md

 - 👋 Hi, @garrettpyke here!
-- 🌱 I’m enjoying learning more about PHP, Laravel, TypeScript, Angular, SQL & NoSQL DBs and GraphQL.
+- 🌱 I’m enjoying learning more about TypeScript, Angular, Python, Java, Machine Learning, SQL & NoSQL DBs, and Graph DBs if I ever get the time.
-- 📫 How to reach me - garrettpyke@icloud.com
+- 📫 How to reach me - garrettpyke@gmail.com